15 Top-Rated Things to Do in Cape May, NJ

 Cape May Point State Park is a protected stretch of shoreline, sand dunes, coastal marshland, ponds, and forest habitat with an environmental center and museum.
 The park's main attraction is the Cape May Lighthouse, built in 1859.
-Visitors may climb (199 steps) to the top of the lighthouse tower to admire sweeping panoramas of the Atlantic coastline.
+Visitors may climb (199 steps) to the top of the lighthouse tower to admire sweeping panoramas of the Atlantic coastline and the Delaware Bay.

 This tourist site includes a Visitors' Orientation Center and a museum, which presents military history-themed exhibits, interpretive panels along the boardwalk that provide historical insights, and a memorial paying tribute to war veterans.
 The Cape May Point Museum Shop sells maritime-themed souvenirs.

 Accommodation: B&B and Inns in Cape May

 7. Underground Railroad Trolley Tour

 Cape May played an important role in the anti-slavery movement before the Civil War.
 During the 1840s and 1850s, the town was a meeting place for leading Philadelphia abolitionists and Underground Railroad organizers.